SDFIdk/vanda_hydrometry_event_consumer/README.md

 * Measurement Updated
 * Measurement Deleted

-Only examination types 25 and 27 are considered.
+Only examination types 25 and 27 are considered and the records do not get updated or deleted but marked as not active and new records are created in case of addition and update events.

 DMP and DB connections are configured in the _application.properties_ file.
 The database DAO queries are based on Postgresql (with Postgis extension) database.